uchicago-computation-workshop/README/README.md

 ### Reacting to Questions

 Beyond posing questions, students will be required to review and post reactions to each other's questions.
+Each week students should react to and comment on the questions for at least 5 other students.
 Students whose questions garner the most :thumbsup: reactions, will have the opportunity to pose their question to the speaker during the workshop.

 *Note:* You can add more than one reaction to a question, such as :thumbsup: or :heart:, however, we will only rank the number of reactions using the :thumbsup: reaction.
 For a full list of Github emoji's see this page: [https://gist.github.com/rxaviers/7360908](https://gist.github.com/rxaviers/7360908).

-Examples: An example issue and reaction set is available under my [example speaker repository]().
+Examples: An example issue and reaction set is available under my [example speaker repository](https://github.com/uchicago-computation-workshop/joshua_mausolf/issues).
 Besides the use for discussion in this workshop, issues pages are also used to raise questions, requests, or problems in code used in professional development, by companies such as [Spotify](https://github.com/spotify/luigi/issues/1622) or [Facebook](https://github.com/facebook/flow/issues/396).